Cell complexes, poset topology and the representation theory of algebras arising in algebraic combinatorics and discrete geometry: Left regular bands, hyperplane arrangements, oriented matroids and generalizations

 \subsection{Strong elimination systems, lopsided systems and COMs}

-As we were preparing this paper for submission, the paper~\cite{COMS} appeared on ArXiv that includes a large source of new examples of left regular bands and, in particular, includes all the examples of the previous subsection.
+As we were preparing this manuscript for submission, the paper~\cite{COMS} appeared on ArXiv, which includes a large source of new examples of left regular bands and, in particular, includes all the examples of Section~\ref{ssec:hyperplane-arrangements-and-oriented-matroids}.
+We elaborate on these new classes of examples below.
+The weakest notion considered in~\cite{COMS} is that of a strong elimination system.